Dispersal-induced growth in a time-periodic environment: The main results

-Studying the growth or decay of the solutions of the system (\ref{eq1}),(\ref{eq2}) can be formulated as a question of {\it{Floquet Theory}} (\cite{hale,klausmeier}).
-Any system of linear differential equations with periodic coefficients has associated {\it{Floquet exponents}}, and indeed, in the notation used here, the value $\Lambda$ is precisely the maximal Floquet exponent - whose sign determines the growth or decay of the solutions.
-However, in contrast to time-independent (autonomous) systems, studying the Floquet exponents of periodic systems analytically is quite challenging, and our aim is to perform such a study for the particular system of interest here.
-We obtain explicit expressions for the limiting value of $\Lambda(m,\omega)$ in two cases: $\omega \rightarrow 0$ (low frequency) and $\omega\rightarrow \infty$ (high frequency), and these allow us to study the conditions under which dispersal-induced growth occurs.
+Studying the growth or decay of the solutions of the system (\ref{eqsys1}) can be formulated as a question of {\it{Floquet Theory}} (\cite{chicone, hale,klausmeier}).
+Any system of linear differential equations with periodic coefficients has associated {\it{Floquet exponents}}, and indeed, in the notation used here, the value $\Lambda$ is precisely the maximal Floquet exponent - whose sign determines the growth or decay of the solutions (see Section \ref{principal}).
+However, in contrast to time-independent (autonomous) systems, studying the Floquet exponents of periodic systems analytically is challenging, and our aim is to perform such a study for the particular system of interest here.